Time scale for adiabaticity breakdown in driven many-body systems and orthogonality catastrophe

 It is instructive to investigate what happens to the Thouless pumping in the regime where the particle number is large enough to ensure the collapse of adiabaticity within one cycle, but the driving is slow compared to the bandgap.
 First, we consider this question qualitatively assuming, for simplicity, a two-terminal geometry where the ends of the Rice-Mele lattice are attached to two infinite particle reservoirs.
 In such a geometry the charge is pumped between the two reservoirs.
 We recall that the adiabatic mean free path $\lambda_* \sim 1/\sqrt N $ is the typical distance the Thouless pump travels in the parameter space before an elementary excitation is created in the bulk.
 For $\lambda_*$ much shorter than the length of the loop that the system describes in the parameter space, a large number of elementary excitations is born in one cycle.
 These excitations form a dilute gas of mobile quasi-particles, which travel in both directions, left and right.
 If the pump is initiated in the equilibrium state and performs one cycle, then during the period $T$ of the cycle the number of such excitations reaching the left/right end of the system will be $\delta N = \rho v T,$ where $\rho\sim 1/(\lambda_* N)$ is the number of elementary excitations created during the cycle per lattice site and $v$ is the typical group velocity.
 Clearly, $\delta N \ll 1$ in the large $N$ limit, therefore the charge pumped in one cycle will be close to the quantized value despite the violation of adiabaticity conditions.
-A completely different picture will, however, be seen if the pump operates continuously performing one cycle after another.
-The number of quasiparticles in the bulk will then keep increasing until the amount of elementary excitations particles leaving the system through the boundary per unit time gets equal to the production rate $N \rho/T.$ Since$N \rho\gg1,$ the Thouless quantisation should be completely destroyed in such a steady state.
-To summarize, in the considered regime of slow but nonadiabatic driving the quantization of the transferred charge is a transient phenomenon which fades away with time if the pump is operated continuously.
-This conclusion is supported by a microscopic calculation as illustrated in Fig. \ref{Thouless} (b).
+The quantization also survives in the steady regime of operation of the pump, when it performs one cycle after another.
+This has been demonstrated in Ref. \cite{Privitera_2018} by analyzing the Floquet eigenstates of the pump.

+However, the quantization breaks down simultaneously with adiabaticity in a yet different setting, when the pump performs a single cycle and stops, and one counts {\it all } the transferred charge, until the current vanishes (which happens long after the cycle ends).
+In this case all $\sim \sqrt{N}$ quasiparticles will eventually reach the reservoirs thus destroying the quantization.
+This conclusion is supported by a microscopic calculation (given in the Supplement) as illustrated in Fig. \ref{Thouless} (b).

 To conclude, we have established a simple quantitative relationship between the orthogonality catastrophe and the adiabaticity breakdown in a driven many-body system.
 We have illustrated the utility of this finding by determining conditions for quantization of transport in a Thouless pump.